What does the CQC do?

 If the inspection is of an acute hospital, GP practise or GP out-of-hours, it begins with the care provider presenting their own view of their performance.

 After the initial stage, the CQC gathers evidence.
-They structure their visit to focus on the key lines of enquiry (KLOEs) and any areas performing particularly well or poorly.
+They structure their visit to focus on the Quality Statements and any areas performing particularly well or poorly.

 Evidence is collected by speaking to people who use the services.
 This can be individually and in groups, looking at complaints and concerns of the service users, comment cards or pop up stalls.
 The inspectors also collate information from staff, and may observe care, review records, look at documents and policies, and more.